 TRUE STORY: Years ago, we had a potential client on the verge of launching an innovative healthcare concept.
 After months and months of discussions, it became clear that his storied success in his last city was probably bogus.
 Things didn’t add up, so we moved on.
 Months later, he actually secured a new round of funding, but his project never launched.
 It was a big, tangled failure.
 Apparently, his stories were bigger than his abilities.

 3. They drop names.

 You know how this works: “I know this person… I brokered a deal for that person.”

 In contrast, legit people are respectful of their friends and are discreet about relationships.
-They do not quickly exploit friends by dropping their name casually in a conversation with a stranger at a cocktail party.
+They do not quickly exploit friends by dropping their names casually in a conversation with a stranger at a cocktail party.

 Another way conmen drop names is by putting reputable, successful people in their past cohort.
 They will tell stories about how they worked alongside a famous person (e.g. Elon Musk, Tim Cook) during a chapter of their career.
 The most clever version of this is when they put successful people as their past competitors.
 “I went toe-to-toe with Famous Person for years.
-Eventually their tech was better than ours, and I had not choice but to close my business.”
+Eventually, their tech was better than ours, and I had no choice but to close my business.”